John Bullock (1731–1809): Family

 Whilst his wife Elizabeth (née Lant) was a considerable heiress to large slum estates in Southwark of over 17 acres and containing 400 houses, he exhausted a large part of her fortune on Parliamentary life.
 She died in 1793 and they had no children.
 He left his estates on his death, in 1809, to his nephew, Jonathan Josiah Christopher Watson, son of his sister, Elizabeth who had married Jonathan Watson JP DL FRS of Ringhall in Suffolk.
 In 1810, Jonathan Josiah Christopher took the surname Bullock under the Royal sign-manual.

 The death of the colonel without issue led to the first break in the regular family succession for more than 200 years, since John Bullock of Moulsham founded the Essex Branch of the family.

 Gainsborough portrait

 In the early 1770s, a fine portrait was painted by Gainsborough showing the colonel in full uniform resting his left elbow on a pedestal which supports a classic urn.
 In his right hand, he holds his laced hat.
 By his side sits a large Newfoundland dog.
 In the background are trees and water.

 The Gainsborough portrait has been at auction several times in the past 25 years: it made £1.2m in 1987, and then £2.65m in 2002, both times setting a world record for Gainsborough.
-Before the 1987 sale it had been in the same British collection for 90 years - for a long time it was on loan to the government, and hung at 10 Downing St for two years.
+Before the 1987 sale it had been in the same British collection for 90 years - for a long time it was on loan to the government, and hung at 10 Downing Street for two years.